Michael O'Flaherty: Career with the United Nations

-O'Flaherty is former Chairperson of the Irish Penal Reform Trust and the former Vice-Chair of the Universal Rights Group.
+European Union Fundamental Rights Agency, 2015–2024

 In September 2015 it was announced that he was appointed as Director of the European Union Fundamental Rights Agency.
 The FRA “delivers on its responsibility as the acknowledged, unique and independent centre of reference and excellence for the promotion and protection of the rights of everyone in the European Union”.
 In a speech delivered in Warsaw, Poland, on 1 December 2017, he described its activities, “(FRA) is the body tasked with delivering independent data, analysis and advice to the EU institutions, as well as its Member States, to support them in being compliant with the fundamental rights standards of the Union.
 From our base in Vienna, we do our work through the undertaking of surveys, analysis of pressing human rights challenges - including by giving voice to rights-holders - delivery of legal opinions and support for the embedding of a culture of human and fundamental rights, also at the local level across EU Member States”.

-In a 2015 newspaper article he described his period of work in the field:
+In a 2015 newspaper article, he described his period of work in the field:

 "Documenting wartime human rights violations used to be my job.
 Over a good few years, working for the United Nations, I witnessed the most appalling acts of cruelty and inhumanity.
 Often I arrived on a scene to find mutilated bodies, wounded or deeply traumatised survivors and smouldering buildings.

 A few times I was a direct witness to atrocity, like the summary execution of “rebels” in the streets of Freetown, the capital of Sierra Leone.
 In that country the perpetrators were sometimes just teenagers, many of whom had themselves been abducted years beforehand.
 I used to speak with these kids, who were often armed to the teeth and high on drugs, to try to persuade them to release kidnapped children.